-Additionally, we have a society who wear less clothing to block the sun.
+Additionally, we are a society that wears less clothing to block the sun.
 There are more of us living in the direct sunshine parts of the world with fewer of us engaged in agriculture.

 Most people who work in the direct sun are more careful about their skin.
-They know that they are miserable to work if they get too much sun directly on their skin.
+They know that they are miserable for their days work if they get too much sun directly on their skin.
 As they must work, they are generally wearing long-sleeved shirts.
 Hats.
 Maybe something to protect their neck and ears.

 Be sure and check your back, or get someone to help you and visually check your back for sun damage.
 Teach your child by telling them that you are checking for symptoms of skin cancer when you do check their backs.

-We are just out in the sun, unprotected more.
+We are just out in the sun for fun and are unprotected more.
 We expose our skin to the sun more often and are sunburned earlier in life.

-With your new awareness, you can improve you and your families odds of not having skin cancer symptoms.
+With your new awareness, you can improve your and your family’s odds of not having skin cancer symptoms.
 You can wear sun-blocking clothing.
 Avoid being out in the ultraviolet rays stronger times.
 Being out in the direct sunlight between 10 AM and 4 PM is a direct path to a sunburn.
 Limit exposure during these times.